eastcoastninja/100-days-of-code/log.md

 **Link to work:** [freecodecamp](https://www.freecodecamp.org/eastcoastninja)

-### Day 1: September 3, 2017
+### Day 1: September 23, 2017

-**Today's Progress**: Fixed logic to print the correct amount
+**Today's Progress**: Completed Frame of this project

-**Thoughts**: I learned that it isn't necessary to return a variable within the scope of the main function since the variable is available globally.
+**Thoughts**: I learned that not having libraries like bootstrap to fall back on slows down the process but this shows where my gaps are.
+I'm currently stuck on the organizing the structure of my content with flexbox and making my image responsive but I'll get there!

-**Link(s) to work**: [Cash.c](https://github.com/eastcoastninja/web-dev-notes/blob/master/sidequests/cs50/pset1/cash.c)
+**Link(s) to work**: [Tribute Page](https://codepen.io/eastcoastninja/pen/dqLLPN)

 ### Day 2: September 4, 2017